Ken McElroy: 1981 killing

 In 1980, one of McElroy's children got into an argument with a clerk, Evelyn Sumy, in a local grocery store owned by 70-year-old Ernest "Bo" Bowenkamp and his wife Lois, allegedly because the young McElroy child tried to steal some candy.
 McElroy began stalking the Bowenkamp family, and eventually threatened Bo Bowenkamp in the back of his store with a shotgun in hand.
-In the ensuing confrontation, McElroy shot Bowenkamp in the neck; Bowenkamp survived, and McElroy was arrested and charged with attempted murder.
-McElroy was convicted at trial of assault, but freed on bail pending his appeal.
+In the ensuing confrontation, McElroy shot Bowenkamp in the neck; Bowenkamp survived, and McElroy was arrested and charged with first degree assault, which carried a possible life sentence.
+In June 1981, McElroy was convicted of second degree assault and received a two-year sentence, but was freed on bail pending his appeal.
 Immediately after being released at a post-trial hearing, McElroy went to the D&G Tavern, a local bar, with an M1 Garand rifle with a bayonet attached, and made graphic threats about what he would do to Bo Bowenkamp.
 This led to several patrons deciding to see what they could legally do to prevent McElroy from harming anyone else.
-Nodaway County Sheriff Dan Estes suggested they form a neighborhood watch.

 McElroy's appeal hearing was again delayed.
-On the morning of July 10, 1981, townspeople met at the Legion Hall in the center of town with Sheriff Estes to discuss how to protect themselves.
+On the morning of July 10, 1981, townspeople met at the Legion Hall in the center of town with Nodaway County sheriff Dan Estes to discuss how to protect themselves.
 During the meeting, McElroy arrived at the D&G Tavern with Trena.
 As he sat drinking at the bar, word got back to the men at the Legion Hall that he was in town.
 Sheriff Estes instructed the assembled group not to get into a direct confrontation with McElroy, but instead seriously consider forming a neighborhood watch program.
 Estes then drove out of town in his police cruiser.
-The citizens decided to go to the tavern en masse.
-The bar soon filled completely.
+The citizens at the meeting decided to go to the tavern en masse; the bar soon filled completely.
+After McElroy finished his drinks, he purchased a six pack of beer, left the bar, and entered his pickup truck.

 Death

-After McElroy finished his drinks, he purchased a six pack of beer, left the bar, and entered his pickup truck.
-Someone shot at McElroy while he was sitting in his truck.
-He was shot at several times and hit twice, once by a centerfire rifle and once by a .22 rimfire rifle.
+While sitting in his red truck, McElroy was shot at several times but hit only twice—once by a centerfire bullet and once by a .22 rimfire bullet.
 In all, there were 46 potential witnesses to the shooting, including Trena McElroy, who was in the truck with her husband when he was shot.
-No one called for an ambulance.
-Only Trena claimed to identify a gunman; every other witness either was unable to name an assailant or claimed not to have seen who fired the fatal shots.
-The DA declined to press charges.
-An extensive federal investigation did not lead to any charges.
-Missouri-based journalist Steve Booher described the attitude of some townspeople as, "He needed killing."
+Nobody called for an ambulance.
+Every witness was either unable to name an assailant, or claimed not to have seen who fired the fatal shots, including the unnamed man who helped McElroy's wife, Trena, as she "scrambled out of the truck screaming" covered in blood.
+The DA declined to press charges, and an extensive federal investigation did not lead to any charges either.
+Missouri-based journalist Steve Booher described the attitude of some townspeople as "he needed killing."